laminas/.github/RENOVATE.md

 "rollbackPrs": true,
 ```

+**[commitBodyTable](https://docs.renovatebot.com/configuration-options/#commitbodytable)** - Adds a table to the commit
+message describing all updates in the commit.
 **[enabledManagers](https://docs.renovatebot.com/configuration-options/#enabledmanagers)** - To begin with, this is
 enabled for `composer`, `dockerfile`, `docker-compose` and `github-actions`.
 Other managers (such as `npm` etc) are also
 available.